ishita-taneja16/House-PG-and-Flat-Prediction-and-Management/README.md

 # 🏠 BrickWorth+
-## Intelligent house, PG and Flat Price Prediction and Management System
+## An Intelligent House, PG and Flat Price Prediction and Management System

 BrickWorth+ is a **full-stack Django-based web application** that provides **machine learning–powered real estate price predictions** along with a **verified accommodation discovery system** for houses, PGs, and flats.
 The platform combines **backend engineering, supervised ML models, and modern UI design** to support informed Buy/Rent decisions.